The One with the River

 ✧ ✧ ✧

-Latest annotation (Chapter 5): Maggie's struggle with her hair in this chapter feels like such a potent metaphor for her entire existence—the wildness she tries to contain, the societal expectations literally weighing her down.
+Latest annotation (Chapter 3): Maggie's struggle with her hair in this chapter feels like such a potent metaphor for her entire existence, the wildness she tries to contain, and the societal expectations.